kerenzhou062/PEALS/docs/INSTALL.md

 PEALS is developed under `python3` environment and has been tested in `python 3.8` and `Linux` with kernel-version `#1 SMP Mon Dec 4 23:52:40 UTC 2017`.

-Please be sure that the following software or R packages have been properly installed and are available in `PATH` variable.
+Please be sure that the following software or R packages have been properly installed and are available in `PATH` variable or can be loaded by `R`.

  * [bedTools (>=2.30.0)](https://bedtools.readthedocs.io/en/latest/content/installation.html)
  * [samtools (>=1.14)](http://www.htslib.org/download/)